umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/loadbalancing-and-cm-cd-environments.md

 ## Bot detection (ping)

-uMS will perform a ping (POST) to detect if the [visitor is a visitor or a bot](../../../../analytics/types-of-clients/).
+Umbraco Engage will perform a ping (POST) to detect if the [visitor is a visitor or a bot](../../../../analytics/types-of-clients/).
 The `umbraco/engage/pagedata/ping` URL should be accessible from the content delivery and front-end servers.
 Make sure no firewall or other mechanism is blocking POST requests to `umbraco/engage/pagedata/ping`.
 If this URL is blocked, all visitors will be treated like a bot and no analytics data is collected.

 ## Configuration